PierreBeucher/cloudypad/docs/src/help/faq.md

 ### Will Cloudy Pad become a paid product ?

+Cloudy Pad is a Free and Open Source project.
+However it deploys Cloud resources on providers like AWS, Azure, Google Cloud, Scaleway etc. which are usually not free.

+[Cloudy Pad Platform](https://app.cloudypad.gg) provides an experience similar to other Cloud Gaming services, based on Cloudy Pad Open Source.
+Like a Cloud Provider, payment is done by the hour based on resource consumption.

-Considering I'm really _not_ happy about the [enshittification of the internet](https://en.wikipedia.org/wiki/Enshittification), Cloudy Pad will remain a Free and Open Source project.
+_Note from the creator: Considering I'm really not happy about the [enshittification of the internet](https://en.wikipedia.org/wiki/Enshittification), Cloudy Pad will remain a Free and Open Source project along Cloudy Pad platform._

-With [app.cloudypad.gg](https://app.cloudypad.gg) Cloudy Pad provides a paid service to manage your instances and Cloud resources easily without requiring technical skills.

 ### How are my data collected?
 How does analytics works?